 Overview of Bernstein Private Wealth Management

-Over the last 50 years, Bernstein has grown to manage nearly $100 billion in assets for affluent individuals, families, endowments, foundations and other financial guardians.
-Today, it’s a unit of AllianceBernstein LP, one of the largest investment firms in the world with nearly $487 billion in assets under management and nearly 3,500 employees across 25 countries, according to its latest ADV form..
+Bernstein Private Wealth Management manages over $100 billion in assets for affluent individuals, families, endowments, foundations and other financial guardians.
+Today, it’s a unit of AllianceBernstein LP, one of the largest investment firms in the world.

 AB was created in 2000 through the combination of private investment manager Sanford Bernstein & Co. and Alliance Capital Management Corporation.
 But it didn’t change its name to AllianceBernstein LP until 2006, and it changed its branding to AB in 2015.
-In 2018, it announced it was moving its corporate headquarters — and approximately 1,050 jobs — from New York to Nashville, Tennessee.
-The private wealth group will remain in New York.
+In 2018, it announced it was moving its corporate headquarters from New York to Nashville, Tennessee.
+The private wealth group remains in New York.

 What types of clients does Bernstein Private Wealth Management serve?